Hanbury Manor, Ware, Hertfordshire

 · 7am-9am Breakfast (for hotel residents)

-· 3.20pm-4.40pm Session Four: Negative Double
+· 3.30pm-4.50pm Session Five: Negative Double

 A hugely important tool in the competition auction, indeed it’s No 1 in my list of top ten conventions, as those of you who’ve read my book Top Tens (on which this weekend is loosely based) will know.

-· 5pm-6.20pm Session Five – Using the Take-out Double
+· 5.10pm-6.30pm Session Six – Using the Take-out Double

 So useful – yet so underused.
 In this session we learn how the take-out double is often your best call in the competitive auction.